2024 Rennard Strickland Lecture

 Rennard Strickland Lecture banner

-Join the University of Oregon's Environmental and Natural Resources Law Center (ENR) and cross-campus partners for the 18th Annual Rennard Strickland Lecture at Oregon Law.
-A free and public virtual event, the lecture will take place from 12:00 PM to 1:30 PM PST on Thursday, October 24, 2024.
-See below for webinar information.
+Thank you for joining the University of Oregon's Environmental and Natural Resources Law Center (ENR) and cross-campus partners for the 18th Annual Rennard Strickland Lecture at Oregon Law.
+A free and public virtual event, the lecture took place on Thursday, October 24, 2024.

-We are pleased to welcome Charles F. "Chuck" Sams III (Cayuse and Walla), the Director of the National Park Service, as this year's speaker.
-Director Sams will deliver a lecture titled "Fulfilling a Covenant: Stewardship of America's Best Idea — The intersection of Indigenous Knowledge and the 1916 Organic Act."
+We were pleased to welcome Mr. Charles F. "Chuck" Sams III (Cayuse and Walla), the Director of the National Park Service, as this year's speaker.
+Director Sams delivered a lecture titled "Fulfilling a Covenant: Stewardship of America's Best Idea — The intersection of Indigenous Knowledge and the 1916 Organic Act."
+The talk recording is now live on Youtube

 Chuck Sams